 “Well, you have to come and see Jack sing Shakespeare.
 He’ll be wearing a dress.”

 “Well, then, we must.
-Thank you Tim, and we’ll look forward to hearing the next Mozart.”
+Thank you Tim.
+We look forward to hearing the next Mozart.”

-“That’s all publicity for the newspaper.
+“That’s just publicity in the newspaper.
 I just play other people’s songs in a rock band.”

 “People are calling him Teen Jesus, Mother.”

 “Don’t encourage that, please,” I complain.